These days, having an open credit line available to use in an emergency or for a planned purchase is always helpful.

 Your Credit Score

-Whenever anyone applies for a new line of unsecured credit, whether it’s a store issued credit card, a major credit card, a car loan, or another type of personal loan from a first-tier provider, the credit issuer will “pull” or check your credit score to decide your creditworthiness.
+Whenever anyone applies for a new line of unsecured credit, whether it’s a store issued a credit card, a major credit card, a car loan, or another type of personal loan from a first-tier provider, the credit issuer will “pull” or check your credit score to decide your creditworthiness.

 Your credit score is a number that is derived using an algorithm that weighs factors such as your debt-to-income ratio, how many open credit accounts you currently have, the amount of money you currently owe, your overall payment history, and the number of recent inquiries for new credit you have made.